bobmonsour/bobmonsour.com/src/posts/dipping-my-toes-in-the-open-props-water.md

 }
 ```

-As you can see, they are organized more my function, i.e., colors, fonts, and font sizes.
+As you can see, they are organized more by function, i.e., colors, fonts, and font sizes.
 As this list grew in size (not that it's terribly large), I started to consider other ways to organize them, perhaps more driven by where they are used in the structure of the site.

 Combining this thinking along with the use of Open Props, I revised the list to look more like this: